Hardwood Flooring Filler

 Different Types Of Filler.
 Prefinished Floors

-It is important what type of filler can be used with prefinished hardwood floors.
+It is important to know what type of filler can be used with prefinished hardwood floors.
 Considering the floor after installation is the final product, some types of filler cannot be used, specifically those that are not water based or acrylic.
 Fast drying alcohol based fillers evaporate quickly.
-Often what happens is a residue gets left behind that has bonded to your prefinished floor.
+Often what happens is a residue gets left behind that bonds to prefinished floors and cannot be removed safely.

 See our video on floor filling with unfinished floors

 Some prefinished flooring manufacturers offer their own proprietary floor fillers that come in smaller tubes.
 They work well for smaller projects and filling minor gaps like the one shown, but let‘s say you made a mistake and bought a great price reduced hardwood but nobody told you about the gaps you may be faced with.
 Yup, you’ll find this is quite common with lower priced prefinished hardwoods.

 If the manufacturer does not provide a filler, the most accessible product one can use is made by Minwax, found in every big box store.
 This water based wood putty is offered in nine different hardwood tones.
 Woodwise, a product many professionals use offers a similar product, but in sixteen colors including harder to find Brazilian Cherry and bamboo colors.

 For larger problems I’ve found the Pergo laminate sealer effective.
 Priced at about nine dollars a caulk tube, you should be able to buy it off the shelf at any big box store.
 The makeup is practically identical to what some hardwood floor manufacturers offer.
 Acrylic water based and it comes in four or five colors.
 The products mentioned do have some elasticity to them, however do not be surprised if the filler gets squeezed out during periods of higher humidity.